-His work in the 1980s with the beloved Replacements left Paul Westerberg with colossal expectations to meet with his solo career.
+His work in the 1980s with the beloved Replacements left leader Paul Westerberg with colossal expectations to meet with his solo career.
 Despite some valiant attempts, Westerberg’s never managed to meet the artistic levels of The Replacements trio of Let It Be, Tim, and Pleased To Meet Me.
-But his solo career has been enjoyable and worthwhile nonetheless – even if he’s never made a solo album as strong as Let It Be, he’s created quite a few that are stronger than Don’t Tell A Soul and All Shook Down.
+But his solo career has been enjoyable and worthwhile nonetheless – even if he’s never made a solo album as strong as Let It Be, he’s created plenty of records stronger than Don’t Tell A Soul and All Shook Down.

 Paul Westerberg Album Reviews